· By Kelly Hogaboom

 My studio has taken over almost all our relatively-large basement area - including one small back room with a few shelving units that houses two large bins of my faux furs, the sewing machines I don't regularly use, my pattern filing cabinet - and all my OPPs.

-I coined the phrase OPP - "oppressive pending projects" back in 2007.
+I coined the phrase.
 If you are an artist or craftsperson of any stripe you know what I mean: those things we start and we get stuck - or annoyed or we can't afford to buy supplies or whatever - so we put them aside.

 Well this back room of mine is where I put those projects.